Russian revolution History Timeline and Biographies

 Formation of the Soviet Union

-The Union of Soviet Socialist Republics (USSR) was officially established, marking the end of the Russian Revolution and the beginning of a new era in Russian history.
+The Union of Soviet Socialist Republics (USSR) was officially established in December 1922, uniting multiple republics under a central Bolshevik government.
+This marked the culmination of the Russian Revolution and the beginning of a new era in Russian history.

 1924